oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

         NOTE: I changed the property name from `invocation` to `invocations` because otherwise it would be the only array-valued property in the specification with a singular name.

-    10. [Issue #110](https://github.com/oasis-tcs/sarif-spec/issues/110): "Specify how to treat a file that contains interleaved stdout/stderr"
+    12. [Issue #110](https://github.com/oasis-tcs/sarif-spec/issues/110): "Specify how to treat a file that contains interleaved stdout/stderr"

+    13. [Issue #128](https://github.com/oasis-tcs/sarif-spec/issues/128): "Specify SARIF file encoding as UTF-8"

+        NOTE: We approved this in the TC meeting.
+It was not tracked by an issue.
+I filed the issue _post hoc_.

 2. I made the following editorial changes:

     1. Since our first public version will be `2.0.0`, I changed the description of `run.version` to require its value to be `2.0.0` instead of `1.0.0`, and I fixed up the examples that mentioned `run.version`.

+    2. Removed FIPS PUB 180-4 from the list of normative references (it's no longer referenced).